NLPH/NLPH/common_voice/data_collection_methodology_questions.md

-# Methodology for data collection for voice corpora
+# Methodology for data collection for voice corpora - Leading questions

 Starting with rough points to address: